-The inhabitants of the planet earth are very well aware of the gradual diminishing of natural resources.
-Well, water is one of the recyclable natural resources but the techniques necessary for this is a must to be found under the current situations.
+The planet Earth’s inhabitants are very well aware of the gradual diminishing of natural resources.
+Well, water is one of the recyclable natural resources but the techniques necessary for this is must to be found under the current situations.

 For the process of acquiring the correct means of preservation of the water resources, understanding the water cycle and its management is very essential.
 In order to tackle the ill-usage of water, ISRO (Indian Space Research Organisation) and The French Space Agency (Centre National d’Etudes Spatiales), CNES have joined hands to launch an infrared observation system that has high thermal resolution and high revisit capability.
 It has a satellite and associated ground segment.

 The thermal infrared instrument has been named TRISHNA or Thermal infraRed Imaging Satellite for High-resolution Natural resource Assessment.
 So TRISHNA will be the result of the Franco-Indian efforts to understand and monitor the climate.
 CNES has taken Airbus Defence and Space by its side in the contract for building up this TRISHNA Satellite.

 The prime contractor for TRISHNA will be the platform along with the visible and short wave infrared instrument.
 This prime part will be provided by ISRO.
 The other significant half of the partnership will be performed by CNES with the help of Airbus.
 They will provide the thermal infrared instrument.
 The ground segment will be completed by both the countries together.
 Airbus will use the best possible technology to produce this satellite and it is to use programs like IASI-NG, CO3D…to offer an instrument that is affordable and has a high-quality performance.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free